theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 ## Resources and Stretch Goals

+If you have trouble getting a PEP8 tool working in your local environment, you can use [PEP8 online](http://pep8online.com/) to check code.

-Many organizations create their own "flavor" of style guides - for an example, read the
+Also, many organizations create their own "flavor" of style guides - for an example, read the
 [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).